janbjorge/lazyFPL/README.md

 ### `transfer`
 In the `transfer` module, users receive guidance on managing player transfers, influenced by the model's predictions and optimization algorithms.
 This module helps users make informed decisions about player transfers, combining data-driven insights with strategic planning for improved team performance.

+## `differentials`
+The differentials module is a specialized tool designed for the Fantasy Premier League Team Optimizer.
+It offers analytics to identify potential differential picks in your fantasy football team.
+Differential picks are players who are not widely selected by other managers but have the potential to score high points, thereby giving you an edge in the competition.

 ## Command Line Interface (CLI) Usage
 This application features a CLI, implemented via `argparse`, for straightforward interaction and execution.
 Below are command examples for key operations: